rbt-cms/xperience-community-multichoice-form-control/README.md

-A custom form component for Xperience by Kentico that enables editors to add multi-select (checkbox-based) fields to forms.
-This control enhances the default form functionality by allowing users to select multiple options, making it ideal for surveys, preference selections, and advanced form scenarios
+A custom form control for Xperience by Kentico that enables editors to configure and use multi-choice (checkbox-based) fields within Content Types and Reusable Fields.
+This control extends the standard field form functionality, allowing multiple selections and providing a flexible solution for building richer content structures.

 ### Key Features:

-- Supports multiple selection options
+- Enables multi-choice (checkbox-based) selection
-- Fully integrated with Xperience by Kentico Form Builder
+- Usable in Content Types and Reusable Fields
-- Easy configuration through the Admin UI
+- Simple setup and configuration via the Admin UI
 - Extensible and reusable across projects

 # Description
-A custom multi-select form control for Xperience by Kentico, enabling users to select multiple options in forms.
+A custom multi-choice form control for Xperience by Kentico, enabling editors to allow multiple selections for Content Type fields and reusable form fields.

 ## Requirements